newsraft/newsraft/doc/comparison-newsboat.md

 parsers.
 Also Newsraft takes simpler approach to data structures, which also gives a small performance boost.

-## Flexible automatic updates and capacity limits
+## Flexible auto updates and item limits

-In Newsboat you have settings for automatic updates and capacity limits but they are applied to all feeds at once, while in Newsraft you can set auto update timers (numbers in square brackets) and capacity limits (numbers in curly brackets) for individual sections and feeds like this:
+In Newsboat there are settings `reload-time` and `max-items` which are applied to all feeds at once.
+In Newsraft you can set auto updates and item limits for individual feeds and sections using square and curly brackets respectively.

 ```
 http://example.org/feed1.xml "Phonk" [60]